wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 the system can easily exceed several MB in capacity (at the time of writing).
 With large working sets whose size exceeds the reach of the TLB, the TLB can become a bottleneck because of frequent TLB misses and page walks.

+One of the existing techniques for reducing the number of entries in the TLB and therefore increasing the TLB reach is to use huge pages, where a single TLB entry can map a significantly larger page than conventional 4KB pages.
+Large page itself, however, poses a challenge to the OS's VMM, since it has a much lower tolerance for memory fragmentation, and much higher storage overhead if the huge page is only accessed sparsely.